When it comes to car insurance, driving less means saving more.

 |10,000 - 15,000 miles||$1,485|

 This is a general estimate of how car insurance costs change depending on mileage.
-While the average difference in car insurance costs between those who drive less than 7,500 miles annually and those who cover 15,000-plus miles is just $86, occasional drivers save up to $436 per year in California!
+While the average difference in car insurance costs between those who drive fewer than 7,500 miles annually and those who cover 15,000-plus miles is just $86, occasional drivers save up to $436 per year in California!
 A low-mileage driver in California will save more money than an infrequent motorist in Texas.

 Using the profile outlined here, we surveyed eight insurance companies to see which one offered the cheapest premium for low-mileage drivers.